 To ensure the effectiveness of the Ferrero Quality System, all production sites are subject to international recognised Quality Certifications by accredited third-parties.
-We use the international standard for Ouglity Management System certification.
-ISO 9001.
+We use the international standard for Quality Management System certification, ISO 9001.
 Our Food Safety Management System has been certified according to the FSSC 22000 standard across all our production plants.
-Other certified management standards are applied locally based on market demand (e.a.
-IFS.
-BRC.
-SQF) or statutory requirements.
+Other certified management standards are applied locally based on market demand (e.g. IFS, BRC, SQF) or statutory requirements.